lczub/robotframework-magik/README.rst

 ^^^^^^^^^^^^

-The Robot Magik keywords robot_magik_base.robot_ uses the TelnetLibrary_ to send commands to Magik images / sessions and read there response.
+The Robot Magik keywords robot_magik_base.robot_ uses the TelnetLibrary_ to send commands to Magik images / sessions and read their response.
 Precondition is, that the Magik image / session under test has started a remote_cli to allow a telnet communication.